 Tomás stresses that it’s important to know that there is no one single founder of Fab City.
 “This is not based on individual heroism, but a global collaboration.”
 Together, Fab Lab Barcelona, IAAC, MIT’s CBA and the Fab Foundation are assembling whole productive ecosystems in neighbourhoods, so that inhabitants worldwide can share knowledge – solving problems with local materials and expertise, setting up new businesses and education schemes, and transforming us from consumers to producers.

-Eighteen cities have now joined the Fab City Global Initiative including Detroit, Shenzhen, Paris, Kerala in India – as well as the Kingdom of Bhutan, the only country that has a ‘happiness index’ for their citizens.
+28 cities have now joined the Fab City Global Initiative including Detroit, Shenzhen and Paris– as well as the Kingdom of Bhutan, the only country that has a ‘happiness index’ for their citizens.
 “There are not only cities joining, but also countries or regions.
 We imagine smaller towns adopting these principles too.”